 Contact us today for expert advice on growing your SME.

-A Company’s registered office address must be an actual physical location within the State.
+It must be an actual physical location within the State.
 A post office box number is not sufficient.

 Company statutory registers must be kept at a Company’s registered office and members of the public can inspect registers at that location.
 Documents may be delivered by hand to the registered office.

-A Company’s registered office address is the address to which all legal notices, including correspondence from the CRO and at times the Revenue Commissioners, may be sent.
+It is the address to which all legal notices, including correspondence from the CRO and at times the Revenue Commissioners, may be sent.

 Any document will be validly served on a company by leaving it at, or sending it by post to the registered office of the company.